WonderWorks (museum): Description

 Each WonderWorks location contains interactive entertainment exhibits on the themes of space, physics, and math.
 Some locations also offer a dinner magic show, as well as a 4D XD motion theater.
 Each WonderWorks building is designed to look as if an existing building was ripped free of the ground by severe weather and dropped upside down on its roof.
 This unique design is credited to the Orlando architect Terry O. Nichoson of Nichoson Design International, at WonderWorks' original Orlando location.
 Nichoson went on to serve as the main design consultant for all subsequent WonderWorks locations.
 5 of the 6 locations offer laser tag and a multi-story ropes course.
-The Myrtle Beach location has an outdoor ropes course and zip-line, The Branson Location is the only location that doesn't have a ropes course.
+The Myrtle Beach location has an outdoor ropes course and zip-line, The Branson Location is the only location that does not have a ropes course.
 Most WonderWorks locations are open 365 days a year and it takes about 3–4 hours to tour each attraction.

 The company has locations in Orlando, Florida (March 3, 1998); Pigeon Forge, Tennessee (2006); Panama City Beach, Florida (2009); Myrtle Beach, South Carolina (located in the Broadway at the Beach shopping mall) (2011); Syracuse, New York (located inside of Destiny USA) (2012) and Branson, Missouri (2020).

 The exterior of WonderWorks museum is an upside-down building complete with upside down yard and decorations that continue to the inside of the museum.